These are special XLReporting functions that you can use in models to pull reasltime data into cells.

 For further information on models and queries, please refer to Define models.

-Returns the average value from a column in the given data query, for all rows where the key column matches the "data" value.
+Returns the average value from a column in the given query, for all rows where the key column matches the data parameter.

 DAVERAGE(data, query, column, key)